An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Persistence of full-dimensional frequency-preserving tori

 \end{definition}

-We will explain two boundedness conditions for the control function in the subsequent Comment (C1) below Theorem \ref{FULLT2}.
-As we will see later, using the control function to directly address the homological equation via general nonresonance beyond the Diophantine type can greatly simplify the analysis of the KAM iteration.
+We will explain two boundedness conditions for the control function in the subsequent Comment \ref{com:c1} below Theorem \ref{FULLT2}.
+As we will see later, using the control function to directly solve the homological equation under a general non-resonance condition beyond the Diophantine type greatly simplifies the analysis of the KAM iteration.